1backend/1backend/docs/namespaces.md

 The respective header names are `caller-id` and `caller-namespace`.

 As you can see, each project has a namespace assigned to it.
-By default it is $AUTHOR:default.
+By default it is `$AUTHOR:default`.

 #### A chain of calls

-You might wonder what happens when the call chain is longer than 1 (is service A calls service B).
+You might wonder what happens when the call chain is longer than 1 (i.e. service A calls service B).
-It is entirely up to a service to pass on either its own caller id or the caller id of its caller.
+It is entirely up to a service to pass on either its own caller ID or the caller ID of its caller.

-The services you are calling can potentially mishandle the caller id - just like they can mishandle any of your other data.
-As a general rule of thumb, any service you is assumed trustworthy, caller ids only protect about other services that you don't call impersonating your service.
+The services you are calling can potentially mishandle the caller ID - just like they can mishandle any of your other data.
+As a general rule of thumb, any service you use is assumed trustworthy.
+Caller IDs only protect against other services impersonating your service.

 #### Forking

-If you don't want a service seeing your data we advise you to use forking (not implemented yet).
+If you don't want a service seeing your data, we advise you to use forking (not implemented yet).
-With forking a service you essentially say "I want to be the one who owns and maintains this service entirely - including it's data".
+By forking a service, you essentially say "I want to be the one who owns and maintains this service entirely - including its data".

 #### The source of the caller id

-As we mentioned, the secret caller id is unique to each service.
-Every service container has access to it its own caller id - it is in the environment variable named `CALLER_ID`.
+As we mentioned, the secret caller ID is unique to each service.
+Every service container has access to its own caller ID - it is in the environment variable named `CALLER_ID`.

 ### [Continue with reading about types &#8594;](types.md)